 |Transfer method||Wire transfer||Online bank account transfer|

-|Transfer time||1–3 business days||3 business days|
+|Transfer speed||1–3 business days||3 business days|

 Which services will let me send international business transfers?

-How do I compare money transfer services?
+How should I compare money transfer services?

 - Available currencies.
-How many currencies does each provider offer support for?
-Are the major currencies you are likely to want to send available?
+How many currencies does each provider support?
+Is your currency available?

 Frequently asked questions